Guide for Authors

 - For submissions by editors-in-chief or associate editors, only other journal editors could independently handle them.

-- Authors or associate editors are not permitted to appoint a specifical handling editor for a manuscript.
+- Authors or associate editors are not permitted to appoint a handling editor for a manuscript.
 Researchers from the same research group or the same institution or organization of any of the authors are not to be selected as the handling editors or reviewers.

 - Editors-in-chief or associate editors would evaluate the scientific content, desk reject or invite multiple peer reviewers.

-- The handling editor can use Find Reviewers Using Scopus tool to invite reviewers, selecting reviewers basing on the relevance to the manuscript.
+- The handling editor would use Find Reviewers Using Scopus tool to invite reviewers, selecting reviewers basing on the relevance to the manuscript.
 The handling editor would use Web of Science or Scopus to check whether the papers published by the peer reviewer in the past are closely related to the manuscript sent for review.

 This is an open access journal: all articles will be immediately and permanently free for everyone to read and download.
 Permitted third party (re)use is defined by the following Creative Commons user licenses.